There are many outdoor activity books on the market. I have a shelf full of them at home that I dip into for inspiration.

 So what makes this book a bit different from others in this genre is the style of writing and humour, which makes the activities more exciting and fun.

-This quote from the book “The fact is, you only have a short time with your trooper – you owe it to both of you to make as many of these days as adventurous and fun as possible” really says what this book is all about.
+This quote from the book, 'The fact is, you only have a short time with your trooper - you owe it to both of you to make as many of these days as adventurous and fun as possible', really says what this book is all about.

 At the end of each mission, there is a Mission Accomplished section for troopers to sign and record their achievements.
-I love this idea of providing an objective to aim for and a lasting record of their adventures.

-There is a good range of activities from easy to more challenging missions.
+There is a good range of activities, from easy to more challenging missions.

-The step by step instructions for each task are easy to follow, and the illustrations are perfectly suited to the style of the book.
+The step-by-step instructions for each task are easy to follow, and the illustrations are perfectly suited to the style of the book.

 …adventures at home…adventures in the great outdoors

-Some of the missions are adventures at home and in the garden, for instance, complete a garden assault course, making invisible ink, or building an indoor camp.
-Some of the missions are adventures in the great outdoors, for example, building a fire, reading a compass, or climbing a tree.
+Some of the missions are adventures at home and in the garden.
+For instance, completing a garden assault course, making invisible ink, or building an indoor camp.

 There is an excellent balance, which the author has got just right.